ErfanRasti/arch-setup/docs/07_application_and_package_managers/application_and_package_managers.md

 Include = /etc/pacman.d/mirrorlist
 ```

-You should enable bouth `core-testing` and `extra-testing` together to prevent dependency issues.
+You should enable both `core-testing` and `extra-testing` together to prevent dependency issues.

 If you decided to revert it, comment these lines and run: